telent/liminix/doc/tutorial.rst

   (requires physical access, vendor specific).
 There are slicker ways to do it that need a bit more setup - we'll talk about that later as well.

+.. rubric:: Footnotes

+.. [#ipv6] `RFC1883 Internet Protocol, Version 6 <https://datatracker.ietf.org/doc/html/rfc1883>`_ was published in 1995, so only "new" when Bill Clinton was US President